 Dip Pretzel Rods in caramel.
 I use a spoon to scoop the sauce onto the pretzels and turn them as I go.
 Allow excess sauce to drip off and place the dipped pretzels on a parchment lined baking sheet.

-Again lay the dipped pretzels on a parchment lined sheet to set.
-At this point you could add other toppings like mini chocolate chips or sprinkles.
+Lay the dipped pretzels on a parchment lined sheet.
+At this point you could add other toppings like mini chocolate chips, sprinkles, crushed heath bar etc.

-Refrigerate until fully set.
-If chocolate pooled at the base of the pretzel you could easily shave it off with a knife, for aesthetics, if you want.
+You can store the pretzels in the fridge in a covered container, if you want.
 Let the pretzels sit at room temperature for 5-10 minutes before eating.